tokenrove/punchy-the-log/README.md

 Particularly if you're okay with at-least-once consuming, you could avoid the offset at the beginning by using [`lseek`]`(..., SEEK_DATA, ...)` in the consumer, and starting the file with a hole.
+This is the approach the `pipe` consumer takes.

 [`fallocate(FALLOC_FL_PUNCH_HOLE, ...)`]: http://man7.org/linux/man-pages/man2/fallocate.2.html
-[Persistent "pipes" in Linux]: https://gist.github.com/CAFxX/571a1558db9a7b393579
+[as described by Carlo Alberto Ferrari]: https://gist.github.com/CAFxX/571a1558db9a7b393579
 [pv]: http://www.ivarch.com/programs/pv.shtml
 [Sparse files]: https://en.wikipedia.org/wiki/Sparse_file
 [this LWN comment]: https://lwn.net/Articles/416234/